wigging/kinetic-schemes/README.md

 Python 3 along with the Matplotlib, NumPy, and SciPy packages are needed to run the examples.
 Cantera is also used for some of the examples.

-The `liden_1988.py` example uses the kinetic parameters from the Liden 1988 paper to plot the conversion of wood to gas, tar, and char products.
+The `liden_1988.py` file uses the kinetic parameters from the Liden 1988 paper to plot the conversion of wood to gas, tar, and char products.

 ```python
 # run the Liden 1988 example from the command line